varnishcache/varnish-cache/doc/sphinx/tutorial/peculiarities.rst

 ~~~~~~~~~~

 Varnish does not log to disk.
 Instead it logs to a chunk of memory.
 It
 is actually streaming the logs.
-At any time you'll be able to connect to the
+At any time you'll be able to connect
-stream and see what is going on.
+to the stream and see what is going on.
 Varnish logs quite a bit of
 information.
 You can have a look at the logstream with the command
-``varnishlog``.
+:ref:`varnishlog(1)`.